keithalewis/math/sum.md

 This technically makes $D_0$ a probability measure, but it is not the probability of anything.

 Zero coupon bond prices are determined by the deflators.
-The Brace-Gatarek-Musiela Market model[@BraGatMus1997] corresponds to using the canonical deflator built from futures instead of repos.
+The [@BraGatMus1997] model corresponds to using the canonical deflator built from futures instead of repos.
-The Heath-Jarrow-Morton model[HeaJarMor1992] corresponds to using the continuous time forward rates.
+The [@HeaJarMor1992] model corresponds to using the continuous time forward rates.

 ### Fixed Income